JordanVanGogh/MobiusDotNet/README.md

-# Unofficial Mobius .NET (C# / Visual Basic) API Client
+# Unofficial Mobius .NET Core (C#) API Client

-Unofficial community backed Mobius API client for .NET Framework, .NET Core, Mono and Xamarin.
+Unofficial community backed Mobius API client for .NET Core 2.0.
 Strongly typed and async & awaitable.
-Provides ease of access to the Mobius API for web, mobile and desktop applications written in C#, Visual Basic, F#, Powershell or any other CLR language.
+Provides ease of access to the Mobius API for applications written in C#/.NET Core.

+**Important:**
+The .NET Framework, Mono and Xamarin runtimes are currently not supported as of yet.
+This is because their HttpClient class implementation doesn't support GET requests with a body, which is a requirement when using the Mobius API.
+I'm working on creating a separate version of MobiusDotNet for those with an alternate http client package.

 ## Installation

-There is a NuGet package available that you can install directly from within Visual Studio, JetBrains Rider or LinqPad.
+There is a NuGet package available that you can install directly from within Visual Studio or JetBrains Rider.
 Optionally you could also use command line tools:

 Install the package with `Package Manager`:
 ```